 Berg Compliance Solutions is a full service environmental consulting firm located in Texas.

 We provide environmental services through the state including Austin, Houston, San Antonio, Dallas and beyond.

 We specialize in helping the manufacturing industry comply with TCEQ and EPA regulations

 In our experience, the most common environmental compliance violations in Texas involve the following regulations:

 - Air Permitting; The vast majority of Texas manufacturers and unaware of TCEQ’s air permitting regulations.
 The most common violations involve failure to claim Permit by Rules, or PBR’s.
 TCEQ has approximately 300 PBRs which address virtually all common air emissions from manufacturing.
-These aren’t actual air permits, but companies must determine which PBRs apply to their operations, and then claim the appropriate Permit by Rule.
+These aren’t actual air permits, but companies must determine which PBRs apply to their operations, and then claim and document the appropriate Permit by Rules.
 Most are very simple, but many require extensive emission tracking requirements.
 The most common such PBR is for Surface Coatings and Painting.
 Companies who exceed PBR emissions may have to apply for a New Source Review Air Permit, or NSR.
 This is a complicated and costly air permit that can take up to 2 years to obtain.